 According to Harvard police, a number of cars have been stolen from the Business School parking lot in the last month.
 Rooney said the police have not been able to connect the suspect in this case with the other crimes.

 Two cars were stolen from the Business School parking lot on March 9, according to the Harvard police log.
-Three other cars were broken into on the same day and items were stolen from each.
-Extensive damage was done to one car, according to the log.
+Three other cars were broken into on the same day and items were

 A Harvard police officer first spotted one of the stolen cars at 2 a.m. on morning of the ninth, during a routine patrol of the area, Rooney said.